 It begins at the furnace, at temperatures well over 1,000 degrees Celcius, a thick, red-hot liquid – molten glass, that’s made from – as your science textbook rightly pointed out – a mixture of sand, lime and soda.
 A thin metal blowpipe, some five feet long, is dipped inside, turned and out becomes a glowing amber-coloured blob.

 Noor Azlin is careful, because the blob is still liquid, and can easily drip.
 He sits down quickly and firmly spins the rod along a steel marver.
 He then blows gently, for too much air will stretch the structure too thin, making it prone to shattering later on.
-He gets up, inserts the rod into another furnace, called the glory hole (pictured above), which ensures his glass remains pliable through heat.
+He gets up, inserts the rod into another furnace, called the glory hole, which ensures his glass remains pliable through heat.

 He eyes a colourful selection of powdered metal oxides and sulfides after, which he rolls the glass over.
 Things are beginning to take shape.